 The connection quality is bad and the signal strength is weak.

-- Keep your WLAN card away from microwave ovens and large metal objects to avoid radio interference.
-Adjust the WLAN card antenna. - Move your WLAN card closer to the access point, station, or WLAN card you want to connect to.
+- Keep your WLAN adapter away from microwave ovens and large metal objects to avoid radio interference. - Move your WLAN adapter closer to the access point, station, or WLAN adapter you want to connect to.